monome/docs/crow/teletype.md

 - `CROW.V 1 V 2` to set crow output 1 to 2 volts
 - `CROW.V 1 VV 238` to set crow output 1 to 2.38 volts
-- `CROW.V 1 N 7` to set crow output 1 to seven semitones
+- `CROW.V 1 N 7` to set crow output 1 to the voltage equivalent of seven semitones

 ### slewing cv